wasabipesto/nice-rust/README.md

 > a client for distributed search of square-cube pandigitals, now with 100% more crab

+## Quickstart

+Grab the latest release from the (releases page)[https://github.com/wasabipesto/nice-rust/releases/latest] and run it with your username as the first and only argument.
+Optionally, use the username `offline_benchmark` for a prebuilt offline test of 1135123 items.
+This version should run on most linux builds, please open an issue if you have a problem running it.

 ## Why does this exist

 Square-cube pandigials ("nice" numbers) seem to be distributed pseudo-randomly.
 It doesn't take very long to check if a number is pandigital in a specific base, but even after we narrow the search range to numbers with the right amount of digits in their square and cube there's a lot of numbers to check.
 Even worse, it doesn't seem like there are any nice numbers between bases 10 and 140-ish, and it would take an impossibly long time to exhaustively search those at the higher end where the metaphorical ground is more fertile.